jamesdeluk/hugo/content/posts/consumption-week1.md

 date: 2023-01-08
 ---

-*My very rough notes from some of the media I consumed this week.*

 ### [Podcast] [My First Million] The Annual Milly Awards: The Winners, The Losers And Everything In Between With Andrew Wilkinson

 - A good decision can have a bad result.
 A bad decision can have a good result.
 Good decisions win in the long run